Anthony Stovall: Career

-College and Amateur
+College and amateur

 Stovall grew up in Columbia, South Carolina, attended Ridge View High School, and played college soccer at the University of South Carolina.

 During his college years he also played with both Greenville Lions and the Southern California Seahorses in the USL Premier Development League.

 Professional

-Stovall began his professional career in 2005 after the conclusion of 2005 PDL season signing a development contract with Chivas USA.
-He was signed after an standout performance in a reserve match against Chivas USA.
-He made appearances in 6 matches and was released due to a shoulder injury suffered in a reserve match.
+Stovall began his professional career in 2004 with the Charlotte Eagles of the USL Second Division.
+The following season, he was loaned to the Southern California Seahorses, where he delivered a standout campaign—ranking among the national leaders in goals and assists.
+His strong form and attacking impact drew the attention of Major League Soccer scouts, and after an impressive performance in a reserve match against Chivas USA, Stovall signed a professional contract with the MLS club later that year.

-He then joined the Charlotte Eagles of the USL Second division in 2006.
-The next season, he made the move to the Cleveland City Stars of the USL First Division in 2007.
-After two successful seasons in Cleveland he made the move to Europe play with a few clubs.
-Belgian Pro League 1st Division Club A.F.C.
-Tubize and trials with German clubs SG Sonnenhof Großaspach and TSG Hoffenheim.
-After a short stint in Europe, he returned to Cleveland city stars for the 2009 season.
+The following year he joined the Charlotte Eagles of the USL Championship making several appearances.
+2007, he made the move to the Cleveland City Stars of the USL First Division in 2007.
+After two standout seasons with the Cleveland City Stars—culminating in the club’s 2008 USL Second Division championship—Stovall earned recognition for his technical quality, work rate, and leadership.
+His performances opened the door to Europe, where he trained and later signed with Belgian First Division club A.F.C.
+Tubize and German Regionalliga side SG Sonnenhof Großaspach.
+Following his European stint, Stovall returned to the United States for the 2009 USL season.

-After missing the 2010 season to coach, he made the decision to play the 2011 season.
-After trialing with several teams, on April 12, 2011, Stovall signed a 21 day contract with Rochester Rhinos of the USL Pro league.
+Missing the 2010 season to coach, he made a return to professional soccer the following season.
+April 12, 2011, Stovall signed a 21-day contract with Rochester Rhinos of the USL Pro league.

-Before his contract end he announced his desire to continue coaching.